robertschank/robertschank.github.io/index.md

    - If something won't budge, work with that one instead
    - Keep going until you can approach this part with curiosity or compassion

-**Talk to it** - You can speak to this part silently, out loud, or write to it on paper (recommended).
+**Talk to it** - You can speak to this part silently, out loud, or write to it on paper.
 Extend curiosity, compassion, and appreciation.
 Imagine you're having a conversation with someone who matters.

 **Ask and listen** - Pose each question below, one at a time, and wait quietly for a response.
 You might get clear responses, vague impressions, or nothing at all.
 The act of asking and listening is the practice.
    - Is there anything you'd like me to know?